15 of the Best Hikes in Arches National Park (2024 Guide)

 Dogs are Not Allowed

-As with the majority of the national parks in the US, dogs are not permitted on any of the hiking trails.
+As with most US national parks, dogs are not permitted on the hiking trails.

 They are only permitted in the campgrounds, on roads, and in parking lots, and they must be kept on a leash at all times.